framps/raspiBackup/README.md

 ## Systemd

-Starting with installer release 0.4.8 a systemd timer is used to start raspiBackup on a regular base. cron was used in previous installer releases.
-The installer is backward compatible and is able to handle systems with cron setup.
-In addition the installer can be forced to use cron instead of systemd during installation with invocation option `-t crond`.
-Thank you very much to [Hofei](https://github.com/Hofei90) who helped to switch from cron to systemd timer.
+Starting with installer release 0.4.8 a systemd timer is used to start raspiBackup on a regular base. crond was used in previous installer releases.
+The installer is backward compatible and is able to handle systems with crond setup.
+In addition the installer can be forced to use crond instead of systemd during installation with invocation option `-t crond`.
+Thank you very much to [Hofei](https://github.com/Hofei90) who helped to switch from crond to systemd.